Coca-Cola, Microsoft, and Amazon are all brands. We’re familiar with their marketing and branding. They have logos, jingles, and a slogan.

-Regardless of your opinion of any of these people, they all have one thing in common: They are their own personal brand.
+Regardless of your opinion of any of these people, they all have one thing in common: They are their own personal brands.

-So, what if you’re not a multi-billionaire businessperson or a celebrity?
-Do you need to create your own personal brand?
+So, what if you’re not a CEO or a celebrity?
+Do you need career branding?
+Do you need an original personal brand?

 Yes.
 You are your own brand.
 We are each our own brand in the internet age.

 Potential employers will look you up online.
 If you run your own business, your customers will expect you to have a brand.
-Even if you’re a freelancer, a writer, an artist, or mommyblogger, you are your own brand.
+Even if you’re a freelancer, a writer, an artist, or a mommyblogger, an effective personal branding strategy is crucial.

-A personal brand is essentially like a corporate brand.
+Building your personal brand is essentially like a company’s reputation.
 It’s how you convey who you are, what you do, and why someone would want to hire or work with you.

 There are lots of things that you can do to create a brand for yourself.
 If you don’t have time or don’t want to learn to do all of this, you can always hire a personal branding service.

-Here are a few steps to creating your personal brand:
+Here are a few steps to creating your unique brand:

 What do you want people to think of when they think of you?
-For example, when you think of Coca-Cola, you think refreshing and thirst quenching.
-If you’re a designer, you want people to think that you can create the ideal logo or the perfect packaging.
+For example, when you think of Coca-Cola, you think of refreshing and thirst-quenching.
+If you have a freelance career as a designer, you want people to think that you can create the ideal logo or the perfect packaging.

 Look at the industry you want to work with.
 Once you know who your audience is, you’ll know what industry they’re in or their situation.
 The next step is to talk to those people.
 Talk to current customers to find out what prompted them to choose you, when they decided they needed to look for someone, and what needs you fill.
-You can even talk to people who aren’t your direct competition, but are in a similar business.
-For example, if your branding yourself as a personal chef in New York, talk to a successful personal chef in LA to see how they became successful.
+You can even talk to people who aren’t your direct competitors but are in a similar business.
+For example, if you branding yourself as a personal chef in New York, talk to a successful restaurant owner in LA to see how they became successful.

-Create an elevator speech.
+Create a short about me page.
 Most people will only give you a few seconds, especially if they’re powerful and running a whole company.
-You need to have a convincing elevator speech.
+You need to learn how to write your professional biography.
 Find a way to sell yourself in 30 to 60 seconds.

 Ask your contacts for referrals and recommendations.
-A referral will be directly to someone who needs you now.
+A referral will be direct to someone who needs you now.
 A recommendation is simply a great review.
 Both of these require one simple act on your part: ask!
 Ask people to help you grow your brand and business.
 The power of positive feedback can be very influential.

-If you’re building a brand to get a great job, start asking people if they know a company that employ people like you.
+If you’re building a career portfolio to get a great job, start asking people if they know a company that employs people like you.
 Those companies might not be hiring right now, but they might be soon.
 Be ahead of the crowd and start networking with people in that company before they need you.